 Hyperglycemia is a condition where a person’s blood sugar level is higher than they should be.
 Fasting blood sugar levels for a normal person are between 70-100mg per deciliter.
 After eating a meal, they generally do not get higher than 150mg.
 Anything over 180mg is cause for concern.
 As opposed to that, hypoglycemia is where a person’s blood sugar level is 65mgs or lower.
+These days, people are learning how they can use massage for managing hyperglycemia & hypoglycemia.

 Both of these conditions are detrimental to good health.
 A person with consistent high blood sugar may eventually develop diabetes and require medication to keep their blood sugar levels in check.
 Someone with low blood sugar levels will experience decreasing mental functions and adverse physical side effects up to and including seizures.